 Keywords: Tax reform; political legitimacy; urban coalitions; homelessness; affordable housing; state formation; superstar cities; iterative problem-solving; policy learning; radical flank effect; crisis governance; participatory budgeting

 [R&R] Güler, Selen, and Devin Collins.
 “A Prolonged State of Emergency for Homelessness?
-The 2015 Proclamations in Seattle and the Exercise of Symbolic Power.”
-(Co-first authors.)
+The 2015 Proclamations in Seattle and the Exercise of Symbolic Power.” (co-first authors)

 Quinn, Sarah, Mark Igra, and Selen Güler.
 “A Modern Financial Tool-kit: Lessons from Berle for a More Democratic Financial System.”
 In Democratizing Finance: Restructuring Credit to Transform Society, eds.
 Fred Block and Robert Hockett.
 Verso.
 2022. [preprint], [book].